eugeniovaretti/streaming-data-analytics/codes/epl_bocce/readme.md

 ```

-Under the *unrealistic* assumption of a round duration of 10 seconds (thus, 80 seconds per game), we can verify which boccia is closest to the Boccino with the following query:
+Under the *unrealistic* assumption of a Boccia thrown every 10 seconds (thus, 80 seconds per round), we can verify which boccia is closest to the Boccino with the following query:

 ```
 create schema FinalPos(